 When the first New Zealand pictorial stamps were issued in 1898, the kiwi was on the sixpenny stamp.
 About 1899, one observer said, ‘From the fact that bank notes, postage stamps and advertisement chromos generally have a portrait of this unholy looking bird on them, it is evident that the kiwi is the accepted national bird of New Zealand.’
 3

 In the 20th century the kiwi began to represent the nation.
-In August 1904 the New Zealand Free Lance printed a cartoon which showed a kiwi growing in size after New Zealand’s rugby 29–0 victory over an Anglo-Welsh team.
-This is possibly the first use of the kiwi as a cartoon symbol for the nation.
+In August 1904 the New Zealand Free Lance printed a cartoon which showed a pluck kiwi growing into a moa after New Zealand’s rugby 9–3 victory over Great Britain.
+This was possibly the first use of the kiwi as a cartoon symbol for the nation.
 The next year the Westminster Gazette printed a cartoon of a kiwi and a kangaroo going off to a colonial conference.
 In 1905 Trevor Lloyd also drew his first sporting cartoon using a kiwi when he showed the bird unable to swallow Wales following the defeat of the All Black rugby team.
 Lloyd more often symbolised the All Backs with a moa during that tour, but by 1908 the kiwi had clearly become the dominant bird symbol in cartoons, especially sporting ones.

-Besides the moa, other symbols for New Zealand at this time included fern leaves, a small boy and a young lion club.
+Besides the moa, other symbols for New Zealand at this time included fern leaves, a small boy and a young lion cub.

 An Australian boot polish called Kiwi was widely used in the imperial forces.
 It was named by its founder, William Ramsay, in honour of his wife’s birthplace.